karlosthehat/Tesla-VIN-checker/README.md

-Edit: Are you a n00b? there are some detailed installation instructions coming in the coming days.
-Stay tuned!
-If you know what you are donig, keep reading....

 Hi!

 This is a simple and crude python script to log in to your Tesla account and search the source code for your VIN (if it exists).